Support protected bike lanes on Shoal Creek Boulevard

 The Dream of a Big Loop

-Recently, the Shoal Creek protected bicycle lane campaign has become even more exciting with the emergence of The Big Loop, a proposed 30-mile system of hike-trail trails that connects the Walnut Creek, South Walnut Creek, and Ann and Roy Butler trails.
-The Big Loop would be without a doubt Austin’s premier bicycling facility and would need protected bike lanes on Shoal Creek Boulevard to become a reality.
+Recently, the Shoal Creek protected bicycle lane campaign has become even more exciting with the emergence of The Big Loop, a proposed 30-mile system of hike-trail trails that connects the Walnut Creek Trail, South Walnut Creek Trail, and Ann and Roy Butler Trail.
+The Big Loop would be an incredible bicycling facility and can only exist with protected bike lanes on Shoal Creek Boulevard.

 Across Austin, the community has been getting inspired by the possibility of protected bicycles lanes on Shoal Creek linking into The Big Loop.
 Says Rollie: “I turn 70 this winter and I still use my recumbent trike for recreation and errands like grocery shopping.
 I could do even more with a protected bike lane on Shoal Creek.
 I love the idea of a big loop.”
 Parents are excited for safe conditions for children: “I Just rode with my son 2 miles along Shoal Creek for his first day of school at Lamar Middle School”, says Emily.
 “It’s not a safe route to school at 7:45am.
 I hope protected lanes will help solve the problem, especially near 2222 and Shoal Creek.”
 And Julie reminds us of Shoal Creek’s city-wide importance: “Shoal Creek… [is] the primary way I get from NW Austin to downtown and other parts of the city.
 This impacts people in other zip codes too!”

 Bike Lane Design: Still In Play